TrackerControl/gpc_android/README.md

 # Global Privacy Control (GPC) for Android: Proof of Concept

-THIS CODE IS FOR PRODUCTION USE
+THIS CODE IS NOT FOR PRODUCTION USE

 This repository contains a **PROOF OF CONCEPT** implementation of the [Global Privacy Control (GPC)](https://globalprivacycontrol.org) for Android.